kenstir/hemlock-ios/Documentation/Handling the Keyboard.md

 ## UIKit

 Adding scroll views is way harder than it should be.
-Follow this guide: https://useyourloaf.com/blog/scroll-view-layouts-with-interface-builder/
+Follow this guide: https://useyourloaf.com/blog/scroll-view-layouts-with-interface-builder/ or better yet, copy the most recent working VC with a scroll view (right now that is NewPlaceHold).

 ### Create View Hierarchy
 * Create a ScrollView as the only child of the top View